Marlamin/wow.tools.local/README.md

-# WoW.tools but local
+# WoW.tools but local (WTL)
 This contains a very slimmed down version of the WoW.tools site (currently modelviewer for M2s only and DBC browsing/exporting) meant for local use without relying on anything from the main WoW.tools website (or the internet in general, after external dependencies have been downloaded, see relevant section at the bottom of this README).

 ## Requirements
 All dependencies should be included with the executable.
 If you have the included requirements already installed, feel free to compile it yourself for a smaller/cleaner runtime directory.
-As this loads quite a bit of data, you'll need at least ~4-6GB of free RAM.
+As this loads quite a bit of data, you'll need at least ~6GB of free RAM.
 Please note that some features (e.g. DB2 global search) will take up far more RAM than that.

 ## Download
 The latest version can be downloaded [here](https://github.com/Marlamin/wow.tools.local/releases).